disneystreaming/weaver-test/README.md

 Weaver aims at providing a nice experience when writing and running tests :

 * tests within a suite are run in parallel for quickest results possible
-* expecations (ie assertions) are composable values.
+* expectations (ie assertions) are composable values.
 This forces developers to separate the scenario of the test from the checks they perform, which generally keeps tests cleaner / clearer.
 * failures are aggregated and reported at the end of the run.
 This prevents the developer from having to "scroll up" forever when trying to understand what failed.